fysnet/i440fx/README.md

 Note: =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-
  A list of known issues:
-  - Booting from a CD-ROM is not yet supported.
+  - Booting from a USB CD-ROM is not yet supported.
 However, it doesn't need much to finish this function.
   - This BIOS will print to the console, panics or warnings indicating that something went wrong, or isn't supported.
 It will display this text